virbula/proxmox-backup/docs/notifications.rst

 * ``{{ json <value/property> }}``: Render a value as JSON.
 This can be useful to pass a whole sub-namespace (e.g. ``fields``) as a part of a JSON payload (e.g. ``{{ json fields }}``).

+..
+NOTE:: Webhook targets will respect the HTTP proxy settings from Configuration → Other → HTTP proxy

 Example - ntfy.sh
 """""""""""""""""